 - I visited during the day, but I imagine Vienna by night on a clear evening provides quite a spectacular view.

 - If you do want to eat/drink when there, check locally for seasonal opening times and whether reservations are necessary.
-Last time I checked, for example, the coffee house weekend/holiday brunches needed a reservation
+Last time I looked, for example, the restaurant needed a reservation

 - Check your accessibility needs before visiting.
 The Danube Tower is a listed building so it’s not possible to adapt it to all accessibility requirements